-Out-of-School Suspension (OSS)
+Out-of-School Suspension

-Students may be suspended for up to ten days for any activity that constitutes gross disobedience or misconduct.
-Students suspended out of school will not be allowed on school grounds or at any District 87 event throughout the duration of their suspension.
+Students suspended out of school will not be allowed on school grounds or at any District 87 events throughout the duration of their suspension.
 Students will be expected to complete all classroom work in a timely manner.
-Upon completing an out-of-school suspension, students will participate in a re-entry meeting with members of his/her Student Intervention Team (SIT) prior to returning to classes.

-Restorative Intervention Assignment (R.I.A)
+Restorative Intervention Alternative (R.I.A.)